Mermaids (charity): The Daily Telegraph investigation

-In September 2022, Mermaids was the subject of an investigation by The Daily Telegraph, which accused the charity of offering chest binders to transgender youth without parental consent and to have told users they believed to be as young as 13 that hormone-blocking drugs are "totally reversible".
+In September 2022, Mermaids was the subject of an investigation by The Daily Telegraph, which accused the charity of offering chest binders to transgender youth without parental consent and to have told users they believed to be as young as 13 that puberty-blocking medications are "totally reversible".
 The investigation relied largely on an anonymous adult pretending to be a 14-year-old named "Kai" in order to access services from Mermaids.
-Kai exchanged emails with the charity, during which the charity staff agreed to offer them a chest binder.
-The Daily Telegraph criticized the charity for not investigating Kai's mental health and for not requiring that Kai inform an adult, despite Kai describing their parents as unaccepting in the email exchanges.
+The Telegraph, posing as "Kai", exchanged emails with the charity, during which the charity staff agreed to offer them a chest binder.
+The Daily Telegraph criticized the charity for not investigating the fictional Kai's mental health and for not requiring that "Kai" inform an adult, despite "Kai" describing their parents as unaccepting in the email exchanges.

 Mermaids responded by saying that they take "a harm reduction position with the understanding that providing a young person with a binder and comprehensive safety guidelines from an experienced member of staff is preferable to the likely alternative of unsafe practices and/or continued or increasing dysphoria".

 Charity Commission Inquiry

 On 29 September 2022 the Charity Commission opened a regulatory compliance case into Mermaids, based on complaints made about the charity as a result of The Daily Telegraph's investigation.
 Mermaids subsequently submitted a number of serious incidents reports to the commission in relation to issues raised in the media, and also closed its helpline temporarily due to what it described as "intolerable abuse" received by staff and volunteers.
 Funding from the National Lottery has been paused during this investigation.

 On 2 December 2022 it was announced that the Charity Commission had opened a statutory inquiry on 28 November and that the charity's management and governance were now being looked at.
-This followed the resignation of CEO Susie Green, in November 2022.
+The Charity Commission said the opening of the inquiry was not a finding of wrongdoing.
+This followed the departure of CEO Susie Green, in November 2022.

+As at July 2024, the inquiry was still ongoing.
+Mermaids said that this was "significantly impacting our services, staff and volunteer wellbeing, our reputation, and our finances".

+The Charity Commission report was released in October 2024.
+The investigation found that Mermaids had provided 15 breast binders to minors between the ages of 13 and 16 without the knowledge of their parents or guardians between January 2021 and September 2022.
+The investigation also found that the charity had failed to carry out sufficient due diligence checks when recruiting trustees, and should never have appointed Jacob Breslow as a trustee.
+The report found no evidence that Mermaids had inappropriate connections with the controversial GIDS service at the Tavistock Centre or with private medical practices, nor had they failed to implement proper safeguarding policies.
+Additionally, there was no evidence that Mermaids had given medical advice or issued medical referrals to children without parental approval.